Rough Justice (British TV programme)

 Rough Justice is a British television programme that was broadcast on BBC, and which investigated alleged miscarriages of justice.
 It was broadcast between 1982 and 2007 and played a role in overturning the convictions of 18 people involved in 13 separate cases where miscarriages of justice had occurred.
 The programme was similar in aim and approach to The Court of Last Resort, the NBC programme that aired in the United States from 1957–58.
 It is credited with contributing to the establishment of the Criminal Cases Review Commission in 1997.

-Rough Justice was cancelled in 2007 due to budget restraints, leading to criticism from the media as the announcement came just as the BBC launched an £18 million Gaelic-language channel which would serve only 86,000 viewers.
+Rough Justice was cancelled in 2007 due to budget restraints, leading to criticism from the media.

 Origins

 The programme was devised and produced by Peter Hill, an investigative journalist, in 1979, motivated by Ludovic Kennedy's earlier television work in the same field and the work of Tom Sargant at reform group JUSTICE.
 In 1992 Hill recalled: "At that time there were equally important programmes being made by John Willis at Yorkshire Television and Ray Fitzwater at Granada.
 We were all investigating mistakes made before a case comes to trial.
 That was the problem in the early eighties – the legacy of police misconduct from the seventies."

 During this period, criminal justice procedure in the United Kingdom was uncodified.
 Until the introduction of the Police and Criminal Evidence Act 1984 (PACE), and the creation of the Crown Prosecution Service in 1986, the police "decided what evidence to disclose."
 Following the introduction of PACE, David Jessel, a later reporter on the programme, acknowledged that the Act had "probably reduced police misconduct" but said that "the evidence of a plethora of post-PACE case papers is that the same old wickednesses continue, although in different guises.
 It is remarkable how many suspects these days "confess" in police cars on their way to PACE-protected police stations; and duty solicitors have tales to tell about the co-operation afforded them at some stations."